nadia-solution-tracker/full-stack-milestome-project/README.md

 - When this page is first time loaded a list of books  are displayed in form of a card  which the user can browse.
 - Pagination feature is incorporated so that users do not get lost and can concentrate on a particular amount of content, the page display 6 books at each time.
 The user can view the list of next 6 books by clicking on the pagination links provided at the bottom of the page.
 - Clicking a book card opens up detail information about the book.
-- Clicking any card images of the recipe book opens up the image to have a better view of the book cover

 **Searched Books**– this page displays list of books based on filtered criteria
 - Provides users with book cards of books based on search criteria Results for: Fiction